Hybrids Were Supposed to Be a Footnote. Here Is Why They Aren't.

 Key Takeaways

-• The global hybrid vehicle market was valued at approximately USD 400 billion in 2022 and is projected to grow at a CAGR of over 28% through 2032, reflecting sustained mainstream demand rather than niche interest.
+- The global hybrid vehicle market was valued at roughly USD 228-229 billion in 2022 by the most-cited research sources, and is projected to grow at a CAGR of 7.8 percent through 2032, per Allied Market Research, reflecting sustained mainstream demand.

-• Hybrids are not a dead end but a stepping stone: as charging networks expand and battery costs fall, today's hybrid buyers are the most likely candidates to transition to fully electric vehicles.
+- Hybrids are not a dead end but a stepping stone: as charging networks expand and battery costs fall, today's hybrid buyers are well-positioned to transition to fully electric vehicles when the infrastructure and economics support it.

 Written by